Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: PROPOSED METHODS

 \subsubsection{Evaluation}

 For semantic segmentation and depth estimation, we report mean Intersection over Union (mIoU) and Root Mean Square Error (RMSE), respectively.
-While mIoU is standard~\cite{hoyer2022daformer}, we provide details on our RMSE evaluation.
-Following prior works~\cite{lopes2023cross, godard2019digging}, our RMSE is computed on depth maps (not inverse depth) after applying median scaling.
-The error is evaluated only within the range [$10^{-3}$, 80] meters, with pixels outside this range excluded using a mask.
-After masking both predictions and ground truth, median scaling is applied to the prediction as
+While mIoU is standard~\cite{hoyer2022daformer}, we provide details on RMSE evaluation.
+Following prior works~\cite{lopes2023cross, godard2019digging}, our RMSE is computed on depth maps (not inverse depth) after applying median scaling for benchmark comparability.
+The error is evaluated only within the range [$10^{-3}$,80] meters, with pixels outside this range excluded using a mask.
+After masking predictions and ground truth, median scaling is applied to the prediction as

-Finally, RMSE is calculated between the scaled prediction and the ground truth.
+Finally, RMSE is calculated between the scaled prediction and the ground truth. \niluthpol{ For robotics deployments requiring an absolute metric scale without ground truth access, a global scale factor $m_s$ and shift $m_t$ can be estimated once using a small set of unlabeled target domain images $\mathcal{X}_{cal}$:

+where $\tilde{y}^{\text{metric}}(x)$ and $\tilde{y}^{\text{rel}}(x)$ denote predictions from a metric depth VFM and FAMDA relative depth, respectively.
+This scale-and-shift calibration is applied at inference, requiring no GT and remaining consistent with unsupervised setting.}